ericoloewe/computer-science-tcc/tcc-i/main.md

 evoluírem suas recomendações, surgindo os RecSys.
 Esses sistemas são utilizados em diversos tipos de aplicações como vendas, seleção de um filme e na escolha de uma música, que é um dos objetivos dessa pesquisa.
-Neste trabalho será desenvolvido um sistema de recomendação baseado em contexto comportamental e de ambiente.
+Neste trabalho será desenvolvido um sistema de recomendação musical baseado em contexto comportamental e de ambiente.
 O objetivo desse sistema é coletar informações sobre o comportamento e tendência do usuário, possibilitando o aperfeiçoamento das recomendações musicais de acordo com o contexto vivenciado por ele.

 Palavras-chave: RecSys.
 Machine Learning.
 Sistemas de recomendação musical.
 Música.
 Spotify.

 Abstract

-Tradução do Resumo para a língua inglesa.

-Keywords: tradução das palavras-chave para a língua inglesa.
+Everybody knows people have difficulties in dealing with a large volume of information.
+With the internet and the evolution of technology, there was an increase of the available amount of information, bringing the need for systems to improve their recommendations, arising the RecSys.
+These systems are used in several types of applications such as sales, selecting a movie and choosing a song, which one is one of the goals of this research.
+In this work, a music recommender system based on behavior and environmental context will be developed.
+The system purpose is to collect information about the user’s behavior and environment, enabling the improvement of music recommendations according to the context experienced by him.

+Keywords: RecSys.
+Machine Learning.
+Music Recommender System.
+Music.
+Spotify.

 Lista de Figuras